Festify/cordova-spotify/README.md

 ## Features

 This plugin provides a very simple and atomic layer over playback functionality of the Spotify SDK.
 It allows you to play Spotify tracks via their URI.
-Metadata and authentication functionality has deliberately been left out in favor of the [Web API](https://developer.spotify.com/web-api/) and other authentication solutions.
+Metadata and authentication functionality has deliberately been left out in favor of the [Web API](https://developer.spotify.com/web-api/) and our Spotify OAuth 2 plugin [cordova-spotify-oauth](https://github.com/Festify/cordova-spotify-oauth).

 ## Installation